AWS Bedrock with .NET: Conversational AI Converse API

 In summary, Converse API exists because real-world AI needs to be conversational, not just responsive.

-When and Where to Use the Converse API
+When and Where to Use It

 - Customer Support: Multi-step troubleshooting, order tracking, and escalation flows.